lest-xu/bucs601a4/README.md

 This is a simple Country Management System application built with TypeScript for my class CS 601 O1 Assignment 4 at Boston University.
 The application allows you to filter and display information about various countries based on their unique properties, such as whether they are rainy, snowy, or island countries.

+Side notes: most of the styles were adapted from the previous assignment 3.

 ## Table of Contents

 - [Demo](#demo)